0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x202-MemoryLayout.md

 If you want to learn more about this calling convention you can here:
 https://docs.microsoft.com/en-us/cpp/build/x64-calling-convention?view=vs-2019
 https://docs.microsoft.com/en-us/cpp/build/x64-software-conventions?view=vs-2019

+> If this section was confusing, read through [0x203-Instructions.md](0x203-Instructions.md) then re-read this section.
+After you re-read this section you might want to read 0x203-Instructions.md again.
+I apologize for this but there really isn't a good order to teach this stuff in since it all goes together.

 <br />
 <br />
 <br />
 <br />

 ##### Sources
 https://docs.microsoft.com/en-us/cpp/build/x64-software-conventions?view=vs-2019
 https://docs.microsoft.com/en-us/cpp/build/x64-calling-convention?view=vs-2019